 Seonaid joined the band in 1995 having followed them one Marches day.
 After one rehearsal, she found herself joining the band at the Bo’ness Fair.
 Seonaid original instrument was clarinet, but she now plays french horn with the band.
-Seonaid is H&S Co-ordinator for Stirling Council and is a keen Highland and Scottish Country Dancer, and has also been known to be found on the trains in Bo’ness.
-She is currently occupied looking after her daughters Ruth and Hannah.E-Mail Seonaid
+Seonaid is H&S Adviser for Clackmannanshire Council and is a keen Highland and Scottish Country Dancer, and has also been known to be found on the trains in Bo’ness.
+Any spare time is spent looking after her daughters Ruth and Hannah.E-Mail Seonaid

 Secretary – Karen Crook

 Karen plays the clarinet and has been secretary of the band since 2011.
 She has recently retired from various roles as an IT Project Manager at Wood MacKenzie and spends her spare time hillwalking, cycling and skiing (depending on the season!).E-Mail Karen or phone 01506 829862

 Treasurer – David Mutch